Juma Al Kaabi: Death

 On January 10, 2017 Al Kaabi was on a humanitarian mission to Kandahar province, Afghanistan, to lay the foundation stone of an orphanage sponsored by the UAE government.
-A bombing occurred while he was on a dinner visit to the Kandahar governor's house, Humayun Azizi.
+A bombing occurred while he was at a dinner visit at the Kandahar governor's house, Humayun Azizi.
 A member of the Kandahar governor’s staff – likely a cook – smuggled explosives hidden in food to the compound.
 Authorities said the bomb was planted in a sofa and exploded when Ambassador Juma Al Kaabi and Kandahar Governor Humayun Azizi had stepped out of the room.
 A total of 13 people were killed and 18 were injured in the explosion among them Al Kaabi and Azizi.
 5 UAE diplomats were killed in the attack.
-The attack was one of three other attacks that occurred on the same date.
-Taliban claimed responsibility for the other two attacks, but denied the responsibility of the attack on the UAE diplomatic mission.
+The attack was one of three attacks that occurred on the same date.
+Taliban claimed responsibility for the other two attacks, but denied responsibility for the attack on the UAE diplomatic mission.

-Al Kaabi was evacuated to Abu Dhabi by a military plane to receive further treatment for his injuries.
-He was then transferred for medical treatment in one of the specialty hospitals in France.
-On February 15, 2017, the Ministry of Presidential Affairs announced that Al Kaabi has died due to his injuries which were sustained on the bombing attack.
+Al Kaabi was evacuated to Abu Dhabi by a military plane for treatment of his injuries.
+He was then transferred for medical treatment to a specialized hospital in France.
+On February 15, 2017, the Ministry of Presidential Affairs announced that Al Kaabi had died due to his injuries.

-According to Emirati security officials, the bomb device was a sophisticated device used in an assassination attempt and had three compartments, which exploded one after the other ensuring that even late-arriving rescuers were hit by the blasts.
+According to Emirati security officials, the bomb was a sophisticated device used in an assassination attempt and had three compartments, which exploded one after the other ensuring that even late-arriving rescuers were hit by the blasts.